id101010/bfckr/README.md

 # bfckr [![Build Status](https://travis-ci.org/id101010/bfckr.svg?branch=master)](https://travis-ci.org/id101010/bfckr)
-A little brainfuck interpreter written in C.
+A simple to use brainfuck interpreter with built in debugger written in C.

 # How to run
 * Type "make"